 I have traveled across the American South for a decade and more, constantly searching for the most interesting and compelling stories to tell.
-Some years ago I became personally involved in a remarkable project – uncovering the disturbing tale of a long forgotten orphanage located deep in the heart of Western North Carolina.
+Some years ago I became personally involved in a remarkable project – uncovering the fascinating tale of a long forgotten orphanage located deep in the mountains of Western North Carolina.

 I was fortunate enough to interview some of the children who had grown up there, and I spent countless hours listening to their many stories.
-Late one night, two of us decided to sneak into the condemned Main Orphanage Building to look for a souvenir.
-There wasn’t much left after the long years of neglect, but I did find some old photos tucked inside of a battered White Owl cigar box hidden underneath the front stairs.
+Late one night, two of us decided to sneak into the abandoned Main Orphanage Building to look for a souvenir.
+There wasn’t much left after the long years of neglect, but I was surprised to find some old photos tucked inside an of old White Owl cigar box hidden underneath the front stairs.

-One of those photographs troubled me deeply, and I have been reluctant to put it on display – until now.
-It’s a blurry black and white photo taken sometime in the 1930’s, and it shows two young boys playing with a large toy airplane in front of the old Main.
+One of those photographs disturbed me deeply, and I have been reluctant to put it on display – until now.
+It’s a blurry black and white photo taken sometime in the 1930’s, and it shows two young boys playing with a large toy airplane in front of “Old Main.”
 The boy on the left is practically transparent.
 Now, I have viewed dozens of ghostly photographs over the years, but this one captured my full and undivided attention.

 Their frightened expressions are unsettling, to be certain.
-Perhaps something behind the photographer scared the two boys, I’m not sure.
+Perhaps something behind the photographer scared the boys, I’m not sure.
 But the most troubling feature is the menacing image of a creepy human skull with dark, empty eyes floating inside the thick bushes, secretly watching and waiting.
-Is there a connection between them?
+Are they somehow connected?

-While doing background research for this oral history project, I read through some of the old orphanage newsletters about the children who had died there during the 1920’s.
+While doing background research for this oral history project, I read through some of the old orphanage newsletters describing the children who had died there so long ago.
 They were all buried in the mountain graveyard above their adopted home, their tragic stories long since forgotten.
 Is it possible that two of those young victims were somehow able to mix in with the other children while they played outside – but were never noticed?
 Their ghostly presence in this eerie photograph remains an unsolved mystery.